Is Job Loss Insurance Worthwhile?

 Do you have insurance that would pay your mortgage, car payment or other bills if you’re unemployed?
 Some banks and insurance companies sell loan-protection insurance, referred to as payment protection insurance (PPI).
 This type of insurance covers payments on loans, a mortgage, car finance, or credit cards.
 It applies on a short-term basis when financial need is due to unemployment or temporary disability.

 Do you have an employment agreement that provides severance pay if you lose your job?
 If you have a collective bargaining agreement or an employment contract that includes a severance package, it may be enough to supplement your income.

-How to Decide if Job Loss Insurance Is Worthwhile
+How to Decide If You Should Buy Job Loss Insurance

 Consider what expenses you could cut back on if you unexpectedly lose your job.
 You may be able to make up some of the loss of pay, especially if there is another wage earner in the family.